-Divorce after 2 years separation is effectively the only no-fault ground for a divorce in England and Wales as there is no blame laid on either party.
+Divorce after 2 years separation was effectively the only no-fault ground for a divorce in England and Wales before the introduction of the new no fault divorce law.

 This ground previously enabled someone to present a divorce petition to the court on the basis that they have been separated for 2 years or more and that both parties consent to the divorce in writing.

 It was a straightforward and simple way to end your marriage, proving that;